COMNAP Meetings 2026

 “Green Meeting”

-A "green" meeting is one that is organized and implemented in such a way as to minimize negative impacts on the environment and promote a positive social impact for the host community and for participants.
+A "green meeting” is one that is organised and implemented in such a way as to minimise negative impacts on the environment and promote a positive social impact for the host community and for participants.
 When planning for the AGM, we ask you to consider a few options to make our meeting “greener”.
 Here are some things to consider:

 • Reduce the amount of printed materials at the meeting venue and, when printed materials are necessary, please ensure there is a paper recycling bin/system for delegates to use.
 The Secretariat will utilise electronic distribution of meeting papers and handouts.